vcc-csc212/sm21/_docs/labs/lab05/lab05.md

 <br>But what about for a Dynamic Array?
 If we have enough space as-is, inserts will take O(1) time, but inserts that require resizing will take longer.

 <details>
-    <summary>What is the time complexity of inserting into a dynamic array when it requires resizing the array? (after giving it some thought, click to reveal answer)</summary>
+    <summary><strong>What is the time complexity of inserting into a dynamic array when it requires resizing the array? (after giving it some thought, click to reveal answer)</strong></summary>

     Recall that if a dynamic array is full, thwe following steps must be performed:
     1. dynamically allocate memory for new array